DarthStupidus/Group-Task-4/README.md

 While the tuning process was successful in finding a set of parameters, the resulting model does not outperform the original.
 This suggests that the original model was already well-tuned for the dataset we used.
 In short, we got lucky first time.

-As this was a categorisation task, Random Forset seemed to be the most appropriate model to use.
-We did test other models such as using a neural network, gradient boosting and a support vector machine.
-None of these three alternatives gave a higher accuracy percentage than what we currently had.
+As this was a categorisation task, Random Forest seemed to be the most appropriate model to use.
+We did test other models - using a neural network, a Support Vector Machine and a gradient boosting one.
+None of these three alternatives gave a higher accuracy percentage than the Random Forest model that what we currently had.

 After the model was established, we decided to to use it as a basis for a predictor app.
 This was created where parameters can be changed by using sliders and then a prediction as to which bin their theoretical team would fall into.